saltyshiomix/nextron/README.md

 ## My Belief for Nextron

-1. Show a way of developing desktop apps only web knowledge
+1. Show a way of developing desktop apps with only web knowledge
 1. Easy to use
 1. Be transparent and open to OSS developers